Appointment

 • Exposure to pesticides, toxins, smoking, and alcohol

-1. Cortisol (the stress hormone).
-Cortisol is vital to our survival as a fight or flight response, however consistent high levels in the body can lead to high blood pressure and could negatively affect heart health.
+• Cortisol (the stress hormone): Cortisol is vital for our survival as part of the fight or flight response; however, consistently high levels can lead to high blood pressure and negatively affect heart health.

-2. Insulin (the blood sugar hormone).
-When you eat carbohydrates, the pancreas releases insulin to carry the glucose from the blood to your cells where they are used for energy.
-If you have insulin resistance, your pancreas produces insulin normally, but your cells don’t agree to it causing more insulin to be released in an effort to help take glucose from the blood into the cells.
-Now excess blood sugar builds in your blood leading to diabetes over time.
-Keeping a balanced diet, maintaining a healthy weight, replacing simple white carbs with complex ones like oats, beans and vegetables can protect you from becoming Insulin resistant.
+• Insulin (the blood sugar hormone): When you eat carbohydrates, the pancreas releases insulin to carry glucose from the blood to your cells, where it is used for energy.
+If you have insulin resistance, your pancreas produces insulin normally, but your cells don’t respond to it, causing more insulin to be released to help take glucose from the blood into the cells.
+Excess blood sugar builds up in your blood, leading to diabetes over time.
+Maintaining a balanced diet, a healthy weight, and replacing simple carbs with complex ones like oats, beans, and vegetables can protect you from becoming insulin resistant.

-Any imbalance in cortisol or insulin can accordingly have a disrupting effect on other major hormones like the thyroid hormones responsible for metabolism, Estrogen which is the main female sex hormone, progesterone that regulates the body’s immune system, and melatonin that aids in good night’s sleep.
+Any imbalance in cortisol or insulin can disrupt other major hormones like thyroid hormones (responsible for metabolism), estrogen (the main female sex hormone), progesterone (which regulates the immune system), and melatonin (which aids in sleep).

-• Struggling to sleep or interrupted the pattern
+• Struggling to sleep or disrupted sleep patterns

 • Feeling tired even after a good night’s sleep